khongton/Raycaster/README.md

 # Raycaster
-A simple ray caster from a viewpoint onto two or more spheres.
+A simple ray caster from a viewpoint onto some spheres in a scene.

+Sample output of two spheres:

 ![image](https://github.com/khongton/Raycaster/blob/master/images/image.png)